Kurt Lüdecke: Career

 Possibly due to his association with Ernst Röhm, Hitler became suspicious of him, as of many others in the early S.A., imprisoned him and apparently had him marked for death during The Night of the Long Knives.
 However Lüdecke escaped to Czechoslovakia and then to North America, where he landed on the day many of his former associates were assassinated.

 Soon after his arrival, in September 1934, Lüdecke appeared before the House Un-American Activities Committee.
 In 1935, he founded the Swastika League of America (also known as the Swastika Press), a breakaway group of the Free Society of Teutonia.

 On December 8, 1941, under Proclamation 2526, Lüdecke was arrested by the FBI and interned on Ellis Island.

 In 1946, he was ordered to be deported back to Germany.
 In 1947, Ludecke petitioned for a writ of habeas corpus to order his release.
 The Supreme Court ruled 5–4 to release Ludecke but also found that the Alien Enemies Act allowed for detainment beyond the time hostilities ceased until an actual treaty was signed with the hostile nation or government.
 Ultimately, he was deported to Germany on June 22, 1948.
 He settled in Bavaria as his home in Berlin was under Soviet control.
 He died in Prien am Chiemsee.

 I Knew Hitler

 Lüdecke's chief work is his book I Knew Hitler, an early study of the German Führer originally published by Scribners in 1937.
 The 833-page book, subtitled The Story of a Nazi Who Escaped the Blood-Purge, was reissued by Pen and Sword in 2013.
-Credit for assistance in writing and editing the book has been given to Paul Mooney (1904–1939), who'd also served as secretary and literary assistant to travel writer Richard Halliburton.
+Credit for assistance in writing and editing the book has been given to Paul Mooney (1904–1939), who had also served as secretary and literary assistant to travel writer Richard Halliburton.

 An account of the collaboration between Lüdecke and Mooney is in 2007's Horizon Chasers—The Lives and Adventures of Richard Halliburton and Paul Mooney by Gerry Max.